attdevsupport/API-Platform/MOBO/Java/app1/README.txt

 //For more information contact developer.support@att.com
 %>

-  AT&T API Platform Samples - MOBO app 1
+  AT&T API Platform Samples - IMMN app 1
  ------------------------------

 This file describes how to set-up, configure and run the Java Applications using AT&T API Platform services.